15 Hot Tub Privacy Wall Ideas To Block the Neighbors

 Privacy hedges are highly beneficial.
 There are a lot of benefits when it comes to growing them.
 Although the effects may not be as instantaneous as you would like them to be because you must wait for them to grow out, they can come along quite nicely once they are fully grown.

 Even the smallest backyards can appear larger and more luxurious with privacy hedges.
-Popular privacy hedges for around hot tubs and pools are arborvitae, boxwoods, ligustrum, cherry laurel, and trellis with climbing vines.
+Popular hedges for blocking the view of hot tubs and pools are arborvitae, boxwoods, ligustrum, cherry laurel, and trellis with climbing vines.

 Add A Louvered Slat Wall